Albumin Urine Test

 diabetes.
 But many other conditions can lead to kidney

-damage is not treated, larger amounts of albumin and protein may leak into the
+damage is not treated, larger amounts of albumin may leak into the

 urine.
 When the

-kidneys spill protein, it can mean serious kidney damage is present.
+kidneys spill albumin, it can mean serious kidney damage is present.
 This can

 Why It Is Done